knownasilya/paratrooper/README.md

 ## `.paratrooperrc`

 Paratrooper also supports a `.paratrooperrc` file in your project's top level directory.
-By default this file looks like ths:
+By default this file looks like this:

 ```json
 {